RESQUE-Framework/website/README.md

 TODO

-- Explicate the "menu approach"
+- Explicate the "menu approach" - see the [Form Builder](https://nicebread.github.io/RESQUE/web/builder)
 - Show recommended paragraph in job ad
 - cf. Lange et al.: Commit to weights and indicator sets when publishing the job ad; we recommend to publish the weights and indicators along with the ad.
 - Instructions for applicants
-- How to aggregate the xlsx files

 ### ...as tenure track committees